The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Introduction

-We implement this strategy in general ambient dimension $d\geq 2$ by proving that the existence of a gradient flow calibration implies an inclusion principle for BV solutions to multiphase mean curvature flow ensuring that they are contained in the calibrated flow.
-This essentially reduces proving the desired weak-strong uniqueness to the construction of such a gradient flow calibration for strong solutions, which we provide in the planar case $d=2$.
+We implement this strategy in general ambient dimension $d\geq 2$ by proving that the existence of a gradient flow calibration implies an inclusion principle for BV solutions to multiphase mean curvature flow: The existence of a calibration for an evolving partition ensures that the interface of any BV solution must be contained in the corresponding interface of the calibrated partition.
+This reduces the proof of the desired weak-strong uniqueness principle to the construction of a gradient flow calibration, given a strong solution to multiphase mean curvature flow.
+We provide this explicit construction in the planar case $d=2$.
 However, we would like to emphasize that conceptually the approach carries over to multiple dimensions.
-In particular, with the techniques used in the present paper it is for example possible to calibrate the smooth evolution of a double bubble; the adaptation of our arguments will be elaborated on in the upcoming note \cite{FischerHenselLauxSimonMultiD}.
-However, as soon as quadruple junctions (as they typically occur in three spatial dimensions) are present in the initial data, an additional construction is needed; nevertheless, we expect the principles of our present construction to guide the construction also in this situation.
+In particular, with the techniques used in the present paper it is for example possible to calibrate the smooth evolution of a double bubble; the adaptation of our arguments is elaborated on in the follow-up work \cite{HenselLauxMultiD}.
+However, as soon as quadruple junctions (typically occurring in three spatial dimensions) are present in the initial data, an additional construction is needed; nevertheless, we expect the principles of our present construction to guide the construction also in this situation.